The Bridgerton cast contains a mixture of fresh faces and more well-known stars.

 Who plays Penelope Featherington?

-Penelope Featherington, a fellow debutante of Daphne’s, is played by Nicola Coughlan – already known to many as the 33-year-old actress behind Clare Devlin on the hit Channel 4 series, Derry Girls.
+Penelope Featherington, a fellow debutante of Daphne’s, is played by Nicola Coughlan—already known to many as the 35-year-old actress behind Clare Devlin on the hit Channel 4 series, Derry Girls.

 Who plays Anthony Bridgerton?

 Jonathan Bailey plays Anthony Bridgerton, the protective older brother of Daphne.
-The British actor, 32, has starred in 2016 Channel 4 drama, Crashing, and ITV crime drama Broadchurch (2013-2017).
+The British actor, 33, has starred in the 2016 Channel 4 dramedy Crashing and the ITV crime drama Broadchurch (2013-2017).

 The actress giving life to Siena, the Ton's opera singer and Anthony's mistress, is none other than English actress Sabrina Bartlett.
 Previously she's featured in Da Vinci's Demons, Knightfall and Game of Thrones.